RoA-Adventure-Mode-Team/BreakTheTargets/README.md

 `event_id` triggers the event_id when destroyed.
 Keep at event 0, which for BtT is the target destroy event.

 `move_time` if the target has a defined path, takes this much time between points.
+You can set it to an array to have different time lengths for different sections of a path.

 `path` has the format of: `[[x0,y0],[x1,y1]...]` and defines the path a target will take relative to its starting position and will loop back to the first point once it hits the end of the array.